LethalCompanyCommunity/ModdingWiki/docs/overview.md

 ## Creating mods

 ::: tip
-If you can't code and want to create a mod that does one common, simple thing (such as adding a suit or sound replacement) make sure to check the [asset Modding APIs](/modding/apis/overview#asset-apis) section!
+If you can't code and want to create a mod that does one common, simple thing (such as adding a suit or sound replacement) make sure to check the [Asset Modding APIs](/modding/apis/overview#asset-apis) section!

 Many common use cases already have APIs that allow you to easily add content without using any code.
 :::